 Disabled people have the right to be safe in York, and free from abuse and violence.
-But disability hate crime happens.
+But disability hate happens.
 This is when someone hurts you because of your disability or because they think you are disabled.
+This can be verbally, physically, financially, or emotionally.

-York Disability Rights Forum wants action to stop hate crime, to increase reporting and to help disabled people access support.
+York Disability Rights Forum wants action to stop hate crime and hate incidents, to increase reporting and to help disabled people access support.

 - raise awareness of disability hate crime